illinois-dap/DataAnalysisForPhysicists/intro.md

 2. Identify sources of statistical & systematic uncertainties and bias, and properly handle them to interpret scientific data
 3. Implement key analysis tasks such as parameter estimation, unfolding, auto/cross-correlation, confidence intervals, hypothesis testing, Monte Carlo simulation, and much more!

 This course material is largely independent of material in other physics classes.
-You should have taken Phys 211, 212 and 213.
+Students should have taken Phys 211, 212 and 213.
 There is no programming experience required.

 You can find more detail in the [Calendar](#calendar) section on the specific topics that will be covered in this course.